antiboredom/videogrep/README.md

 Videogrep
 =========

-Videogrep searches through dialog in video files (using .srt subtitle tracks or pocketsphinx transcriptions) and makes supercuts based on what it finds.
+Videogrep is a command line tool that searches through dialog in video files (using .srt or .vtt subtitle tracks, or pocketsphinx transcriptions) and makes supercuts based on what it finds.

-## New!
-Videogrep now has an experimental graphic interface (Mac only).
+Videogrep also has an experimental graphic interface (Mac only).
 Download it here: [http://saaaam.s3.amazonaws.com/VideoGrep.app.zip](http://saaaam.s3.amazonaws.com/VideoGrep.app.zip)

 ## Requirements